-Macron ponders options for French EU commissioner
+Macron ponders options for EU commissioner

 Already a member?

-And the stakes are high in Macron's bid to wield power in Brussels as well as to assert authority on the wider EU stage.
+And the stakes are high in Macron's bid to wield influence in Brussels as well as to assert authority on the wider EU stage.

 Breton, the CEO of French tech firm Atos, was Macron's "favourite" and was "well placed" to take the post, French magazine Le Canard Enchaine and British daily the Financial Times reported on Tuesday (22 October).